-Illya Tkachuk is head of corporate and M&A at INTEGRITES.
-Illya mainly advises clients on structuring and implementation of foreign investment projects, crossborder and domestic M&A deals, corporate restructuring, and securities.
+Illya Tkachuk is head of corporate and M&A at INTEGRITES and deputy chair of the Committee on Corporate Law and Stock Market in the Ukrainian Bar Association.
+Illya mainly advises clients on structuring and implementation of foreign investment projects, cross-border and domestic M&A deals, corporate restructuring, and securities.
 During his 16-year career, Illya has developed profound expertise in the technology sector.
-He has particular experience advising start-ups, venture and private equity funds, and private investors.
+He has particular experience advising startups, venture and private equity funds, and private investors.
 As head of the French desk, Illya specialises in advising businesses from francophone countries.
-Illya was promoted to senior partner at INTEGRITES in 2022 and has been consistently recognised by leading legal rankings, including Chambers Global and Chambers Europe.

 Igor Krasovskiy is a partner in the banking and finance practice at INTEGRITES, who specialises in project finance and has experience across a broad range of finance transactions in emerging economies.
 Igor has acted for the full spectrum of multilateral financial institutions, high-yield lenders, project sponsors, and blue-chip borrowers in complex syndicated, project, acquisition, and structured financings.
 His expertise spans a variety of sectors, including banking and financial services, energy (in particular, renewables), agriculture, metals, oil and gas, and telecommunications.
-Igor has been recognised by Chambers Europe.

-Contributed by: Illya Tkachuk, Igor Krasovskiy and Inna Kostrytska, INTEGRITES securities.
-Her considerable experience also encompasses labour, IT, and energy law.
+Contributed by: Illya Tkachuk, Igor Krasovskiy and Inna Kostrytska, INTEGRITES considerable experience also encompasses labour, IT, energy, and military law.
 She also has specific expertise in cross-border M&A deals, corporate restructuring, issuance of securities, and disclosure of information on the stock market.
 Inna serves as co-chair of the Human Capital Committee of the American Chamber of Commerce in Ukraine.
-She leads INTEGRITES' HR Club - a project featuring discussion sessions for corporate HR experts.
+Since 2019 she has led INTEGRITES' HR Club - a knowledge sharing and discussion platform for Ukrainian HR experts.

-Inna Kostrytska is counsel and attorney at law with more than 18 years of experience.
-She specialises in domestic and international corporate law, M&A, and matters related to
+Inna Kostrytska is counsel and attorney at law with 23 years of experience.
+She specialises in domestic and international corporate law, M&A, and matters related to securities.
+Her